-Less than a year after picking up the Caballo Blanco project in Mexico for US$17.5 million, Candelaria Mining (TSXV: CAND) has pulled in a $9.77 million strategic investment from Agnico Eagle Mines (TSX: AEM; NYSE: AEM).
+Less than a year after picking up the Caballo Blanco project in Mexico for US$17.5 million, Candelaria Mining (TSXV: CAND) has pulled in a $9.8-million strategic investment from Agnico Eagle Mines (TSX: AEM; NYSE: AEM).

-Agnico Eagle says the junior’s 100%-owned gold and silver project looks a lot like its own La India project did before it entered commercial production in February 2014.
+Agnico Eagle says the junior’s wholly owned, gold-silver project looks a lot like its own La India project did before it entered commercial production in February 2014.

-“For us, it has some similarities with our La India mine, so we see it as the early days of La India with a good half a million ounces, with room to grow, and with apparently some easy metallurgy,” Guy Gosselin, Agnico’s vice-president of exploration, tells The Northern Miner.
+“It has similarities with our La India mine, so we see it as the early days of La India with a good half a million ounces, with room to grow, and with apparently some easy metallurgy,” Guy Gosselin, Agnico’s vice-president of exploration, tells The Northern Miner.

-Ramon Perez, Candelaria’s CEO, could not be reached for comment, but described the investment in a press release as a “strong endorsement of the quality and potential” of Caballo Blanco.
+Ramon Perez, Candelaria’s CEO, could not be reached for comment, but describes Agnico’s investment in a press release as a “strong endorsement of the quality and potential” of Caballo Blanco.

 Caballo Blanco has 590,000 oz. gold and 2.17 million oz. silver in the indicated category (31.2 million tonnes grading 0.52 gram gold per tonne and 2.16 grams silver per tonne).
 Inferred resources add 95,000 oz. gold and 590,000 oz. silver (8.63 million tonnes grading 0.34 gram gold and 2.14 grams silver).